google/guetzli/README.md

 guetzli [--quality Q] [--verbose] original.jpg output.jpg
 ```

-Note that Guetzli is designed to work on high quality images (e.g. that haven't
+Note that Guetzli is designed to work on high quality images.
+You should always
+prefer providing uncompressed input images (e.g. that haven't been already
-been already compressed with other JPEG encoders).
+compressed with any JPEG encoders, including Guetzli).
 While it will work on other
 images too, results will be poorer.
 You can try compressing an enclosed [sample
 high quality
 image](https://github.com/google/guetzli/releases/download/v0/bees.png).